AdaCore/learn/content/courses/advanced-ada/parts/resource_management/memory_management.rst

 in memory.
 In other words, you can think of an object of :ada:`Storage_Array` type as a (memory) buffer.

+.. admonition:: Important

+    Note that arrays of :ada:`Storage_Array` type are guaranteed by the language to be contiguous.
+In contrast, storage pools are not required to be contiguous blocks of memory.
+However, each memory allocation in a storage pool returns a pointer to a contiguous block of memory.

 .. admonition:: For further reading

     Note that the :ada:`Storage_Offset` is an integer type with a range defined